LogtalkDotOrg/logtalk3/manuals/sources/devtools/debugger.rst

 `docs/library_index.html#debugger <https://logtalk.org/docs/library_index.html#debugger>`__

-For more information on using the debugger, open in a web browser the following file and consult the debugging section of the User Manual:
+For more information on using the debugger, consult the debugging section of the User Manual:

 `manuals/userman/debugging.html <https://logtalk.org/manuals/userman/debugging.html>`__